testuserongithubxd/STEALTHAPI/README.md

 ## Resource Injection

 ### `Stealth.InjectResource(resourceName, code)`
-Injects and executes Lua code inside another resource's runtime.
+Injects and executes Lua code inside another resource.
 The target resource sees this code as its own.

 | | |
 |---|---|